lambdaclass/zksync-eigenda-m1/README.md

 Update the CONTRACT address on ```host/src/main.rs``` and ```methods/guest/src/main.rs``` for the one just deployed if needed.

 The address on CALLER is a known address from zksync, it should be changed to the needed one in the real use case.

-Update the CALL struct with the blobInfo printed on zksync-era, both on `host/src/main.rs` and `methods/guest/src/main.rs`

 To run the example execute the following command: